Spiritual Caulk and the Great Puppeteer in the Sky

 This is the third and fourth chapter of the book: Common Sense Recovery: An Atheist’s Guide to Alcoholics Anonymous by Adam N. Next month on AA Agnostica (January 14, 2015).
 Chapter 5 & 6: Straight From the Book and Fake it ‘Til You Make It.

 A second edition of Common Sense Recovery has been published by AA Agnostica.
-The paperback version is available at Recovery 101 and at Amazon.
+The paperback version is available at Amazon.
 It also available online in all eBook formats, including Kindle, Kobo and Nook.
 It is also available as an iBook for Macs and iPads.